3DS Authentication Rules

 5. The final authentication response is sent through the network

 Authentication rules follow a "most restrictive" principle: if any rule declines an authentication, the transaction is declined regardless of other rule or model decisions.
-Similarly, if a rule triggers a challenge, the authentication proceeds to challenge flow unless another rule declines it.
+Similarly, if a rule triggers a challenge, the authentication proceeds to a challenge flow unless another rule declines it.

 For example, consider two rules: one configured to challenge authentications with risk scores greater than 600, and another configured to decline authentications with risk scores greater than 800.
 When an authentication is processed with a risk score of 850, both rules evaluate as true.
 Since authentication rules apply the strictest decision, the authentication is declined rather than challenged due to decline being the stricter decision.